 What happens next?

-- Fill out a marriage information form.
+- Fill out a wedding ceremony application.
 Your wedding date will be placed on the church calendar after one of the clergy has agreed to officiate at your wedding and you have provided the required deposit to the parish office.

 - Call the church office to schedule a meeting with the clergy.